Chivalry

 But knightly oaths went beyond mere service.
 They also embodied a set of virtues and ideals that were held in high esteem by medieval society.
 These included bravery, loyalty, honor, and generosity, among others.
 Knights were expected to live up to these ideals and embody them in their everyday lives.

 The code of honor that knightly oaths represented was not just a set of rules to follow.
 It was a way of life, a philosophy that embodied the principles of chivalry.
-Knights were expected to be not just skilled warriors, but also moral and ethical leaders, setting an example for others to follow.
+Knights were expected to be skilled warriors and moral and ethical leaders, setting an example for others to follow.

 Code of Honor Values